 On Friday 11 September the UK and Japan agreed a free trade deal, which is the first major trade deal secured by the UK as an independent nation.
 The deal took just over three months to conclude and the full text will be available in October.

 The UK Government has published a press release here.
-Charlotte Wright highlights the key points to note.
+Here are the highlights of the key points to note.

 The newly-agreed deal between the UK and Japan is bespoke to the UK economy, and will be welcome news to UK businesses exporting to Japan, including companies operating within the manufacturing, financial services, technology and food and drink industries.